-- Distribute the completed Infant Menu and a copy of the Infant Meal Pattern in the enrollment packet provided to families with infants - Post the completed Infant Menu and a copy of the Infant Meal Pattern in a visible location in the entryway of your facility
+- Distribute the completed Infant Menu and Infant Meal Pattern in the enrollment packet provided to families with infants. - Post the completed Infant Menu and Infant Meal Pattern in a visible location in the entryway of your facility.

-4. INFANT MEAL FORM
+4. COMPLETE THE INFANT MEAL RECORD